Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Circular Quasi-Conformal Deturbulence

 \subsection{Tight-Frame Encoding}

-In this subsection, we will briefly introduce the concept of tight frames and its integration, referred to as TF Block, shown in Fig.~\ref{fig:tfblock}, into our framework.
+In this subsection, we will briefly introduce the concept of tight frames and their integration, referred to as TF (tight-frame) Block, shown in Figure~\ref{fig:tfblock}, into our framework.
+The TF Block is designed to explicitly separate horizontal and vertical frequency components through edge variations, enabling more effective capture of common geometric structures across feature channels~\cite{chen2024mocha}.
 More detailed theories and applications regarding tight frames can be found in~\cite{ron1997affine,daubechies2003framelets,chan2004tight,shen2010wavelet}.

 The tight frame transformation is constructed from a one-dimensional low-pass filter $m_0$ and some one-dimensional high-pass filters $\{m_p\}_{p=1}^r$.
-Those filters are constructed under the Unitary Extension Principle~\cite{ron1997affine}:
+Those filters are constructed under the Unitary Extension Principle (UEP)~\cite{ron1997affine}:

 where $\hat{m}_p$ denotes the Fourier transform of $m_p$.

 In our implementation, we set \( r = 2 \) and adopt the following filters: a low-pass filter \( m_0 = \frac{1}{3}[1, 1, 1] \) to capture low-frequency components, and two high-pass filters \( m_1 = \frac{\sqrt{6}}{6}[1, 0, -1] \) and \( m_2 = \frac{3\sqrt{2}}{18}[1, -2, 1] \) to extract multi-directional high-frequency details.
 Notably, \( m_1 \) corresponds to a scaled first-order central difference operator, while \( m_2 \) approximates a scaled second-order central difference, both in the one-dimensional setting.